 What is Abilify?

-The antipsychotic medication Abilify (aripiprazole) has recently been linked to compulsive gambling, compulsive behavior, and other serious side effects.
-Abilify is used to treat the symptoms of psychotic conditions such as schizophrenia and bipolar disorder (manic depression).
+Abilify (aripiprazionle) is a medication used to treat the symptoms of psychotic conditions such as depression, autism and bipolar disorder.
 It works by changing the actions of chemicals in the brain.
-Abilify is also used to treat the symptoms of schizophrenia, a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions, in adults and teenagers 13 years of age and older.
+This antipsychotic is mostly prescribed to treat the symptoms of schizophrenia, a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions, in adults and teenagers 13 years of age and older.

-Abilify may also be used alone or with other medications to treat episodes of mania or mixed episodes (symptoms of mania and depression that happen together) in adults, teenagers, and children 10 years of age and older with bipolar disorder (also known as manic-depressive disorder), a disease that causes episodes of depression, episodes of mania, and other abnormal moods.
+It can also be used alone or with other medications to treat episodes of mania and other abnormal moods in subjects affected by manic-depressive disorder, a disease that causes episodes of depression, episodes of mania, and other abnormal moods.

-First introduced in the U.S. in 2002, Abilify is in a class of medications called atypical antipsychotics.
-It works by changing the activity of certain natural substances in the brain.
+First introduced in the U.S. in 2002, belongs to a class of medications called atypical antipsychotics.
+It works by normalizing the activity of dopamine and serotonin in the central nervous system (CNS).